dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Visualizers.AnalyticsCTA/docs/step1.md

-+Step 1 : Create a New Content type+
+# Step 1 : Create a New Content type

 Liquid Content starts with Content Types.
 We&#39;ll create a specific Content Type for holding a set of Content designed for your Carousel (or Slider, as the example shows).